Distribution of Effective Spins and Masses of Binary Black Holes from the LIGO and Virgo O1-O3a Observing Runs: Model-free exploration

 \subsection{Symmetry of the \texorpdfstring{$\chieff$}{effective spin} distribution}

-The observed excess of $\chieff > 0$ events relative to those with $\chieff < 0$ in the left panel of Fig.~\ref{fig:chieff} does not immediately imply that the astrophysical $\chieff$ distribution is asymmetric about $\chieff = 0$: an important caveat is that, other parameters being equal, mergers with large and positive values of $\chieff$ are louder due to the so-called ``orbital hangup'' effect \cite{Campanelli2006}.
-This effect leads to a selection bias favoring more observations of $\chieff > 0$ events, even if the astrophysical $\chieff$ distribution is symmetric \cite{Ng2018, Roulet2019}.
-The observed excess of $\chieff > 0$ events thus requires careful interpretation.\footnote{Strictly speaking, this observational bias is also present in the left panel of Fig.~\ref{fig:chieff} through the parameter estimation prior: in order to match the observed amplitude of a signal, higher-$\chieff$ solutions are located farther out in distance and thus have more phase space volume available.
-In other words, a flat prior for the astrophysical $\chieff$ distribution is implicitly skewed towards positive $\chieff$ values when conditioned on the strain amplitude measured at the detector.
-As a result, noisy measurements of a $\chieff=0$ distribution would be slightly biased towards $\chieff>0$.
-However, within that scenario this effect is small, as the measured $\chieff$ would be small.} In the middle panel of Fig.~\ref{fig:chieff}, we plot the empirical distribution of $\chieff$ correcting for this observational bias.
+Due to the orbital-hangup effect, the observed excess of $\chieff > 0$ events relative to those with $\chieff < 0$ in the left panel of Fig.~\ref{fig:chieff} does not immediately imply that the astrophysical $\chieff$ distribution is asymmetric about $\chieff = 0$.
+This effect leads to a selection bias favoring more observations of $\chieff > 0$ events, even if the astrophysical $\chieff$ distribution is symmetric about zero \cite{Ng2018, Roulet2019}.
+The observed excess of $\chieff > 0$ events thus requires careful interpretation.
+In the middle panel of Fig.~\ref{fig:chieff}, we plot the empirical distribution of $\chieff$ correcting for this observational bias.
 The bias is computed as follows: for each event, we compute the weight factor

 which is inversely proportional to the sensitive volume $V$ to the corresponding event.
 Here, we approximate $V$ of a source that has (detector-frame) intrinsic parameters $\theta_{\rm int}= \{ m_1, m_2, \chi_{1z}, \chi_{2z} \}$ as